Vyral/base-template/_posts/2018-08-22-whats-the-difference-between-a-pre-qualification-and-a-pre-approval.md

 Today I want to talk about the difference between a pre-approval and a pre-qualification.

 A pre-qualification happens when we speak about your application information on the phone or through email and we pull a credit report.
-All we can really document here is the credit report, so that doesn’t make a pre-qufliciaon very strong in the eyes of most home sellers and their agents.
+All we can really document here is the credit report, so that doesn’t make a pre-qualification very strong in the eyes of most home sellers and their agents.

 {% include pullquote.html %}

 Once you do provide your financial information, like your W2 and bank information, we can issue a pre-approval because we have spoken with you about this information and then verified it.
 A pre-approval is much stronger in the eyes of home sellers.

 Most people stop here, but we take things even further.
 We can fully document your file on a “TBD” basis with our “Protect Your Transaction” program.
-We will basically issue a fully underwritten loan that is backed with a $10,00 guarantee.
+We will basically issue a fully underwritten loan that is backed with a $10,000 guarantee.
 To learn more about PYT, click the button on the right.

 If you have any other questions for us about pre-qualifications, pre-approvals, or anything else, please feel free to give us a call or send us an email.
 We would love to hear from you.